PassKit/passkit-golang-grpc-quickstart/README.md

 ###  Coupons
 #### Issue A Coupon.
-Follow the steps of the [Quickstart](#quickstart) to get the quickstart up and running.
+Follow the steps of the configuration to get the quickstart up and running.
 In `IssueCoupon()` the methods are:
 - CreateCampaign() - takes a new campaign name and creates a new campaign
 - CreateOffer() - takes a campaignId of the campaign you just created and creates a new template (based of default template), creates an offer, and links this offer to the campaign